hadi1994shokati/Flood-segmentation/README.md

 # Description
 This repository provides a foundational implementation for flood segmentation in high-resolution aerial imagery.
 We present two machine learning models for the segmentation of flood-affected areas using transfer learning techniques:

-* A fine-tuned Segment Anything Model (SAM) comparing the performance of points prompt versus bounding box (Bbox) prompt.
+* A fine-tuned Segment Anything Model (SAM) comparing the performance of the points prompt versus the bounding box (Bbox) prompt.

 * A U-Net model employing ResNet-50 and ResNet-101 pre-trained networks as backbones.